Understanding ADHD and children

 - Often interrupts or intrudes on others

-The herbal treatment of ADHD and hyperactivity will need to be implemented alongside the relevant dietary and lifestyle changes such as eliminating junk food and replacing with nutritious whole foods diet, parental or care-giver support in how to implement and sustain this, as well as relevant emotional support for child and care-givers.
-It is recommended to seek professional guidance from a herbalist.
+The herbal treatment of ADHD and hyperactivity will need to be implemented alongside the relevant dietary and lifestyle changes such as eliminating junk food and replacing with nutritious whole foods diet, parental or caregiver support in how to implement and sustain this, as well as relevant emotional support for child and caregivers.
+It is recommended to seek professional guidance from a herbalist for complex conditions, and also it must be noted that this is for symptom management not a cure.

-Nervous system support: supporting the nervous system would be the main herbal approach in cases of children experiencing behavioural problems, to help relieve the stress involved, and also nourish and support the nervous system to function well.
+Nervous system support: supporting the nervous system would be the main herbal approach in cases of children experiencing hyperactivity and behavioural issues, to help relieve the stress involved, and also nourish and support the nervous system to function well.
 Nourishing nervines and adaptogens will help and increase resilience to this stress, and reduce feelings of anxiety which may be present.

 Vervain is helpful to re-establish healthy sleep patterns and is energetically grounding helping to calm energy down.
 It can be given throughout the day during periods when a child becomes run-down from lack of sleep (3), until a healthy sleeping pattern is re-established.